wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 ### ECDSA Signature Verification in JOSE Format

-The method `POST /rest/v3/signature/ecdsa/verify` now supports validation of ECDSA signature in JOSE format, thanks to added `signatureFormat` request attribute (`DER` or `JOSE` values).
+The method `POST /rest/v3/signature/ecdsa/verify` now supports validation of ECDSA signature in JOSE format, thanks to added `signatureFormat` request attribute (`DER` as a default value, or `JOSE`).